ferrous-systems/why-rust/src/whats-the-catch.md

 ## Rust doesn't interact well with C++ code

-* Rust doesn't understand classes templates
+* Rust doesn't understand classes or templates
 * Neither Rust not C++ have a stable ABI
 * Projects do exist to auto-generate bindings, like [cxx](https://crates.io/crates/cxx)